BHalacsy/Redis-Clone/README.md

 # Redis-Clone
 Making a Redis clone from scratch using C++.
-Inspired by the build your own x repo.
+Originally inspired by the [build your own x repo](https://github.com/codecrafters-io/build-your-own-x).
-The Redis clone replicates the core features and architecture of [Redis](https://redis.io/docs/latest/), an in-memory data store
-supporting RESP, Pub/Sub messaging and various data structures.
+The Redis clone replicates the core features and architecture of [Redis](https://redis.io/docs/latest/), an in-memory data store supporting RESP, Pub/Sub messaging and various data structures.

 ## Features
 - **Concurrent** TCP connection with **RESP protocol** (Thread pool with Boost)